DOMjudge/domjudge/doc/manual/config-advanced.rst

   enscript -b [username] -a 0-10 -f Courier9 [file] 2>&1

+.. _multiple-judgedaemons:

 Multiple judgedaemons per machine
 ---------------------------------
-You can run multiple judgedaemons on one multi-cpu or multi-core machine, dedicating one cpu core to each judgedaemon.
+You can run multiple judgedaemons on one multi-CPU or multi-core machine, dedicating one CPU core to each judgedaemon using Linux cgroups.

 To that end, add extra unprivileged users to the system, i.e. add users ``domjudge-run-X`` (where ``X`` runs through